Writing Academic Proposals: Conferences, Articles, and Books

 Your paper might simply have lacked the clear language that proposals should contain.
 On this linguistic level, your proposal might have sounded repetitious, have had boring wording, or simply displayed carelessness and a lack of proofreading, all of which can be remedied by more revisions.

 Submitting the Conference Proposal

-Since the great majority of proposals is submitted via email, make sure you follow email etiquette guidelines, such as including a proper subject line, a short but professional body of text in the email, preferably including a short paragraph on your scholarly background.
-The reader will not know your skills and qualifications and why you chose to submit to his panel or this conference, so you might include a few sentences on any or all of those topics.
+Since the great majority of proposals are submitted via e-mail, make sure you follow e-mail etiquette guidelines, such as including a proper subject line, a short but professional body of text in the e-mail, preferably including a short paragraph on your scholarly background.
+The reader will not know your skills and qualifications and why you chose to submit to his panel or to a particular conference, so you might include a few sentences on any or all of those topics.

 Write your proposal either double-spaced or with 1.5 spacing (to not exceed one page, for instance) and use a clear font and heading with your information and the conference title and date.
-Save and/or print a copy of your proposal in case it gets lost and check to see if the email was sent (or carboncopy it to your own folder.)
+Save and/or print a copy of your proposal in case it gets lost and check to see if the e-mail was sent (or cc it to your own folder.)

 Presenting the Conference Paper

 In presenting your paper, you should time your talk to fit your slot in the panel.
 It is very unprofessional if a speaker cannot finish, or if she talks at an incredible (and thereby incomprehensible) speed.
 Even more unprofessional is when the speaker does not stop when she is handed a sign or motioned to stop by the panel chair.